The equivalence between many-to-one polygraphs and opetopic sets: Opetopes

 \begin{remark} Let us explain this definition a little more.
 Opetopes are trees whose nodes (and edges) are decorated by opetopes.
 The decoration is now interpreted as a geometrical feature, namely as an embedding of a lower dimensional opetope.
 Further, the target of an opetope, while not an intrinsic data, is also represented as an embedding.
-The relations can be understood as follows. \begin{enumerate} \item \condition{Inner} The inner edge at $[p[q]] \in \omega^\nodesymbol$ is decorated by the target of the decoration of the node ``above'' it (here $\src_{[p[q]]} \omega$), and in the $[q]$-source of the node ``below'' it (here $\src_{[p]} \omega$).
+The relations can be understood as follows. \begin{itemize} \item \condition{Inner} The inner edge at $[p[q) \in \omega^\nodesymbol$ is decorated by the target of the decoration of the node ``above'' it (here $\src_{[p[q]]} \omega$), and in the $[q]$-source of the node ``below'' it (here $\src_{[p]} \omega$).
 By construction, those two decorations match, and this relation makes the two corresponding embeddings $\src_{[q]} \src_{[p]} \omega \longrightarrow \omega$ match as well.
 On the left is an informal diagram about $\omega$ as a tree (reversed gray triangle), and on the right is an example of pasting diagram represented by an opetope, with the relevant features of the \condition{Inner} relation colored or thickened.

-\item \condition{Glob1-2} If we consider the underlying tree of $\omega$ (which really is $\omega$ itself) as its ``geometrical source'', and the corolla $\ytree{\tgt \omega}$ as its ``geometrical target'', then they should be parallel.
+\item \condition{Glob1-2} If we consider the underlying tree of $\omega$ as its ``geometrical source'', and the corolla $\ytree{\tgt \omega}$ as its ``geometrical target'', then they should be parallel.
 The relation \condition{Glob1} expresses this idea by ``gluing'' the root edges of $\omega$ and $\ytree{\tgt \omega}$ together, while \condition{Glob2} glues the leaves according to $\readdress_\omega$.

-\item \condition{Degen} If $\omega$ is a degenerate opetope, depicted as on the right, then its target should be a ``loop'', i.e. its only source and target should be glued together.
+\item \condition{Degen} If $\omega$ is a degenerate opetope, depicted as on the right, then its target should be a ``loop'', i.e. its only source and its target should be glued together.